 The OCP NIC 3.0 straddle mount connectors have three baseboard PCB thicknesses they can accept.
-The available options are shown in Figure 85.
+The available options are shown in Figure 86Figure 77.
 The thicknesses are 0.062", 0.076", and 0.093".
-These PCBs must be controlled to a thickness of $\pm 10\%$ .
+These PCBs must be controlled to a thickness of ±10%.
 These are available for both the Primary and Secondary Connector locations.
-At the time of this writing, the most used part is expected to be the 0.076" baseboard thickness.
+At the time of this writing, the most commonly usedmost used part is expected to be the 0.076" baseboard thickness.

-Figure 85: OCP NIC 3.0 Card and Baseboard PCB Thickness Options for Straddle Mount Connectors
+Figure 8677: OCP NIC 3.0 Card and Baseboard PCB Thickness Options for Straddle Mount Connectors

-The connectors are capable of being used coplanar as shown in Figure 86.
-Additionally, the connectors are also capable of having a 0.3 mm offset from the centerline of the host board as shown in Figure 87.
+The connectors are capable of being used coplanar as shown in Figure 87 Figure 78.
+Additionally, the connectors are also capable of having a 0.3 mm offset from the centerline of the host board as shown in Figure 88 Figure 79.